How to Store Drawings

 Charcoal is a popular drawing medium, but anyone who has worked with charcoal knows it smudges easily.
 Before storing charcoal drawings, you can use fixative sprays to help limit smudging.

 It’s a wise idea for artists to spray their charcoal drawings with fixative spray before attempting to store or transport them.
 Make sure to spray multiple feathery coats; this method also prevents the pictures from collecting dust.
+Once the fixative is applied and fully dry, you can pack the drawings.
+Line the charcoal drawings with glassine or acid-free paper, as the regular paper will yellow the drawing.

 It is better to use glassine in comparison to acid-free lining paper because glassine is more smudge-proof.
 Store the picture in clamshell boxes that are specifically made for archival purposes and are acid-free.